-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group. - On four mornings a week pre-bookable appointments were available from 7.30am to 8.00am specifically for working patients. - Pre-bookable telephone consultations were available.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group. - The practice offered a telephone consultation with a GP or nurse practitioner to every patient who telephoned.
+Call backs were made when needed and appointments made for those who needed to be seen.
+The practice monitored this and could demonstrate that 95% of call-backs were made within an hour unless a later time had been requested, for example, after collecting children from school.